nikospara/require-lazy/examples/simple-packages/README.md

 Mod of the simple example of Require-Lazy utilizing the packages feature
 ========================================================================

-This example is a modification of the simple example ti use the packages feature of require.js (see [here](http://requirejs.org/docs/api.html#packages)).
+This example is a modification of the simple example to use the packages feature of require.js (see [here](http://requirejs.org/docs/api.html#packages)).

 Setup
 -----